OpenDendro/opendendro/docs/index.md

 ## History and Motivation
 For decades, much of the software used in dendrochronology has been in legacy programming languages which have been maintained by a small number of volunteers.
 These codebases are at risk of becoming inoperable or incompatible as advances in computing architecture accelerate.
-This is colloquially known as the "Some random guy in Nebraska" problem in homage to a cartoon from xckd.
+This is colloquially known as the ["Some random person in Nebraska"](https://xkcd.com/2347/) problem in homage to a cartoon from xckd.
+And that random person is Ed Cook of course.

 ![](https://imgs.xkcd.com/comics/dependency.png)